August 2022 – 15 min read

 When you’re outside the country, any coverage you have – whether through the government or a personal insurance plan – will no longer cover for you for any routine or most emergency medical expenses.
 (That said, many personal insurance plans, including Canada Life’s Freedom to Choose™, offer emergency travel medical coverage as an add-on.)

+Take your health card with you.
 Before you jet off, make sure you haven’t left your provincial health information (like your card if you have one, for example) behind – and ensure that it’s valid and has your most up-to-date personal information on it, including your current address.

-- You have a valid health card
+- Have a valid health card

 - Make Ontario your primary residence